Create cluster

 -

-Choose the Object Storage bucket for log storage.
+Select the Object Storage bucket to use for log storage.

 -

-After checking the path, if you wish to modify it, enter the new path.
+After checking the path, if you want to change to a new path, enter the new path.

-- Deleting the stored logs may cause the Spark History Server to malfunction.
+- Deleting stored logs may cause the Spark History Server to malfunction.

 3. Configure job scheduling (optional)